-Last week, on the very morning of Donald Trump’s election, reports surfaced of an incredible medical breakthrough in Switzerland … though you may have missed them, with the eyes of the world (ok, the media) fixed on the US.
+On the very morning of Donald Trump’s election, reports surfaced of an incredible biotech breakthrough in Switzerland … though you may have missed them, with the eyes of the world (ok, the media) fixed on the US.

 Researchers at École Polytechnique Fédérale in Lausanne, Switzerland, announced they’d made a significant breakthrough in using technology to create a “wireless bridge” between the brain and the body.